In India, physical gold is considered wealth & has a significant cultural value attached to it.

 - Has it been able to give an Inflation beating return?

-From the same past track record, you can also see that in the past 30 years, It has also given a negative return 7 times.
+From the same past track record, you can also see that in the past 30 years, it has also given a negative return 7 times.

 Even though its price fluctuates, it has been able to deliver a better return in a longer time frame.